SFDO-Tooling/Metecho/docs/metecho-how-to.md

 - Create a new Epic of your own (or from an existing GitHub Issue).
   - Name the Epic.
   - The name can be a brief description of the work.
-  - Select `create a branch on GitHub` unless you know the name of a specific branch you would like to use.
+  - Select `Create new branch on GitHub` unless you know the name of a specific existing branch you would like to use.
   - Use the optional description section for more detail, if needed.
-  - Select `Create` to save and navigate to your Epic detail view.
+  - Select `Create` to save and navigate to your new Epic.
 - If you need to edit the Epic name or description, or delete the Epic, select the gear icon in the top right corner.
 Deleting an Epic deletes all Tasks and Orgs as well.

 ## Step 14 - Add Collaborators

 - On the Epic's detail page, select `Add or Remove Collaborators`.
 - Select one or more Collaborators to do the work on the Tasks in this Epic.
 - If you do not see the people you want to add, contact an admin for the repository on GitHub and ensure that the people are collaborators.
-Then `Re-sync GitHub Collaborators` in Metecho.
+Then `Re-Sync GitHub Collaborators` in Metecho.
-- If you need to remove a collaborator, select the `X` icon in the Collaborator card or uncheck the box in the list of Collaborators.
+- If you need to remove a collaborator, select the `x` icon in the Collaborator card or uncheck the box in the list of Collaborators.

 To continue, go up to [Step 2 - Create a Task](#step-2---create-a-task)